Raphael-Boichot/A-Game-Boy-Printer-emulator-in-1998/README.md

 Here is my janky implementation of the schematic (no I'm not proud of it).
 It requires a serial breakout board if you do not want to sacrify a serial cable.

 Finding a Windows 98 compatible PC for free in 2024 was not that easy but after exploring some lab dumpsters I finally found one and here is the result: it works !
-When I say "it works" I mean it not alwayss works, but enough to be usable.
+When I say "it works" I mean it not always works, but enough to be usable.
 Both versions of the code suffer some protocol instability and crashes but are usable to extract images.
 I guess the protocol instability are due to the finicky timing required.
 I've tried to add 100 nF caps on the lines but it did not improves the stability.

 ## Using the code in 2024: still working !